.

 a side road; a secondary or arcane.field of study

-security, usually a sum of money, exchanged for the release of an arrested person as a guarantee of that person's appearance for trial; release from custody provided by the payment of such money; a person who provides this security
+security, usually a sum of money, exchanged for the release of an arrested individual as a guarantee of his or her appearance for trial; release from custody provided by the payment of such money; a person who provides this security

 bail, bailed, bailing, bails.transitive verbs